Updated on 19th August, 2019

 3. Visit The Old City of Victoria (Rabat)

-While a visit to the Citadel is a definite highlight of visiting Rabat, take some time to explore Pjazza Indipendenza and the market stalls at it-Tokk, in the main square of the town.
+While a visit to the Citadel is a definite highlight of visiting Rabat, other cool things to do in Victoria include exploring Pjazza Indipendenza and the market stalls at it-Tokk, in the main square of the town.
 Wander in the old streets around St. George’s Basilica, shop for souvenirs at Republic Street, and relax in the Villa Rundle Public Gardens or at one of the town’s quaint cafés.

 4. Explore the Citadel in Rabat

-A trip to Gozo would be incomplete without a visit to the fortified Citadel that crowns the town of Rabat.
+A trip to Gozo would be incomplete without a visit to the fortified Citadel that crowns the town of Rabat and is one of the top places to visit in Gozo.
 After the Great Siege of 1565 and until 1637, the residents of Gozo were required to sleep within the fortified walls of the Citadel for their safety in case of a Turkish attack.
 Today, the Citadel is home to just six residents.

 Allow yourself at least an hour or two to explore the Citadel and its sights such as Gozo Cathedral, the Cathedral Museum, Museum of Archaeology, Folklore Museum, Old Prison, Old Gunpowder Magazine, Grain Silos, Battery and World War II Shelter.
 Afterwards, you’ll want to walk around the medieval walls and spend a few minutes appreciating the fantastic panoramic views over Gozo.

-5. Enjoy the Sandy Beach at Ramla Bay
+5. Get Some Beach Time on Your Gozo Holidays at the Sandy Beach at Ramla Bay

 The reddish golden sandy beach of Ramla Bay in Gozo is considered to be one of the most beautiful beaches in Malta, so be sure to spend some time here swimming or snorkeling in the beautiful blue waters of the Mediterranean or just relaxing on the beach.
-There are also other beaches in Gozo, if you’re staying longer.
+There are also other beaches in Gozo, if you’re staying longer, and getting some quality beach time is definitely one of the must-do things in Gozo.

 6. Take a Boat to the Blue Lagoon and Comino